 Ok, I’ll trust that you’re now on the list.
 So let’s talk about what this spreadsheet does.
 It’s a cinch…

-- Enter your balances for each asset class that Personal Capital ever so conveniently lays out in front of you.
+- Enter your balances for each asset class that Empower (formerly Personal Capital) ever so conveniently lays out in front of you.

 - Enter your desired percentages for each class ensuring that they add up to 100%.

 And…. done.
 Easy peasy, right?

 You’ll now see how much you need to buy or sell within each asset class to get you back in line with your goal.